Skip to content

 Nutrition Concerns With Frozen Vegetables

-If you’re concerned about nutritional values, the good news is: fruit and veg are picked ripe, processed (blanched, etc), and frozen straight away.
-The frozen veg you purchase is full of nutritional value.
+There’s a HUGE misconception that frozen produce is inferior to its fresh counterpart.
+If you’re concerned about nutritional values, the good news is: fruit and vegetables are picked ripe, processed (blanched, etc), and frozen straight away.
+The frozen veg you purchase is full of nutritional value, and is usually a high quality.